-Rank Label of the claims Legal basis Comments 1 Common equity Tier 1 instruments Article 2:23b of the Dutch civil code Under Dutch law shareholders cannot be qualified as creditors by virtue of their shares.
-In the event that all claims on the bankrupt estate are satisfied and certain assets/a sum of money remains, The remainder of the assets/money shall be distributed to the remaining shareholders (article 2:23b of the Dutch civil code) 2 Additional Tier 1 instruments Under the Dutch insolvency ranking there is no distinction made between AT1, T2 and other subordinated debt.
-In principle all these type of debt will be treated equally (i.e. as subordinated debt) and distinction can only be made based contractual clauses.
-3 Tier 2 capital instruments See comment under 2 4 Other subordinated debt that is not additional Tier 1 or Tier 2 capital See comment under 2 5 "Tier 3" debt instruments Article 212rb Dutch insolvency code 15 Implementation of EU Directive 2017/2399 of 12 December 2017 into Dutch law 6 Other liabilities Article 3:277 (1) of the Dutch civil code 7 Preferred deposits retail + SME Article 108(a) BRRD and 212ra (1) (b) of the Dutch insolvency code 8 Covered deposits - Claims of a DGS following its subrogation in the rights and obligations of covered depositors Article 108(b) BRRD and 212ra (1) (a) of the Dutch insolvency code 9 Claims that have a preferential status by law.
-Examples are claims of the Dutch Tax authority and some claims of employees Article 278 and further of the Dutch civil code and article 21 'Invorderingswet'.
-10 Liquidation Expenses Article 182 of the Dutch insolvency code 11 Secured creditors (collateralised part) Article 3:278 and 3:279 of the Dutch civil code
+Rank Label of the claims Legal basis Comments 1 Common equity Tier 1 instruments Article 2:23b of the Dutch civil code Article 212rf(1)(a) Dutch insolvency code Under Dutch law shareholders cannot be qualified as creditors by virtue of their shares.
+In the event that all claims on the bankrupt estate are satisfied and certain assets/a sum of money remains, The remainder of the assets/money shall be distributed to the remaining shareholders (article 2:23b of the Dutch civil code).
+To the extent that specific CET 1 instruments do not qualify as shares under Dutch law, article 212rf(1)(a) of the Dutch insolvency code provides that these items have the lowest ranking in insolvency.
+2 Additional Tier 1 instruments Article 212rf(1)(b) Dutch insolvency code 3 Tier 2 capital instruments Article 212rf(1)(c) Dutch insolvency code 4 No longer qualifying AT1 or T2 unless agreed (contractually) otherwise Article 212rf(2) Dutch insolvency code 5 Other subordinated debt Article 3:277 (2) of the Dutch civil code The exact ranking may also depend on the content of the subordination agreement, though the Insolvency Act provides certain limits in this respect (e.g. other subordinated debt cannot rank lower than the instruments listed above).
+6 Senior non-preferred "Tier 3" debt instruments Article 212rb Dutch insolvency code 7 Other liabilities Article 3:277 (1) of the Dutch civil code Generally, this is the standard ranking of a claim under Dutch law, which called 'concurrent' in Dutch.
+This rank applies if no specific ranking is applicable.
+8 Preferred deposits retail + SME Article 212ra (1) (b) of the Dutch insolvency code 9 Covered deposits - Claims of a DGS following its subrogation in the rights and obligations of covered depositors Article 212ra (1) (a) of the Dutch insolvency code 10 Employee Liabilities that have a preferential status by law.
+Article 288 sub (c) (d) and (e)of the Dutch civil code.